 Partnership Between the HECC Office of Community Colleges and Workforce Development (CCWD) and Oregon's Community Colleges

-The HECC Office of Community Colleges and Workforce Development (CCWD), administered by the Higher Education Coordinating Commission, works in partnership with the Oregon Department of Education to coordinate the postsecondary education component of career and technical education program supported by the US Carl D. Perkins Career and Technical Education Act of 2006 (Perkins IV).
+The Office of Community Colleges and Workforce Development (CCWD), administered by the Higher Education Coordinating Commission, works in partnership with the Oregon Department of Education (ODE) to coordinate the postsecondary education of career and technical education programs supported by the U.S. Carl D. Perkins Career and Technical Education Act of 2006 (Perkins IV).
 The new law, signed in 2019, is called the "Strengthening Career and Technical Education for the 21st Century Act" (Perkins V).

 Postsecondary CTE Programs of Study offer academic and career-oriented courses to gain work experience, job shadowing, on-the-job training, and industry certification opportunities.
-In addition, they also provide for alignment and articulation with high school instruction and integrate technical career skill proficiencies with academic content, work-based learning and apprenticeships.
+In addition, they also provide for alignment and articulation with local high school instruction, integrate technical career skill proficiencies with academic content, work-based learning and apprenticeships.
 Learn More